dotlang/language/README.md

 Kinds of types: `primitives`, `product`, `sum` and function.

 ### Inheritance and polymorphism
 - Tuples can inherit from other tuples by composing that type with explode operator (`@`) and without a name.
+This can also be achieved by duplicating their fields with same name and type in your type but using `@` is easier and more readable.
 `type Shape := ();`
 `type Circle := (@Shape...)`
 `type Square := (@Shape...)`